ttttonyhe/ttttonyhe/README.md

 - Tony / Lipeng He / Him.
 - Student Researcher / Full Stack Software Engineer.
 - I'm currently an undergrad at the :school:&nbsp;[University of Waterloo →](https://uwaterloo.ca), majoring in Mathematics ([Combinatorics and Optimization →](https://uwaterloo.ca/combinatorics-and-optimization)).
-- Here are some of the things I enjoy, which could potentially tell you a lot about me, and make me susceptible to social engineering: Productivity tools, computer algorithms and architectures (ML, Blockchain, etc.); Crypto(graphy), elegant solutions to complex problems; Classical music and jazz, occasionally art & poetry.
 - My research interests span both the theoretical & applied aspects of cryptography and their applications throughout and beyond computing & data sciences.